Emtrain logo

 CaliforniaHarassment Training Requirements

-California law mandates all California employers, including temporary employees and independent contractors, to comply with the state’s sexual harassment prevention training requirements.
-One hour of training is required for all employers of 5 or more employees, while two hours of training are required for supervisors and managers.
+California law mandates all California employers with 5 or more employees, including temporary employees and independent contractors, to comply with the state’s sexual harassment prevention training requirements.
+One hour of training is required annually for all employees, while two hours of training are required for supervisors and managers.

 Newly hired managers and those promoted to managerial roles must be trained within six months.